syncfusion-content/xamarin-docs/Xamarin/Navigation-Drawer/Getting-Started.md

 ## Add Hamburger Menu for Toggling Drawer

 Create a button and set required image to the Image property of Button.
-Subscribe Clicked event of the button and invoke ToggleDrawer() method in it to toggle the drawer.
-Set this button as ContentView property of SfNavigationDrawer.
-Align the layout of ContentView properly to get the hamburger icon at top left as shown in following code:
+Subscribe Clicked event of the button and invoke [`ToggleDrawer()`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNavigationDrawer.XForms.SfNavigationDrawer.html#Syncfusion_SfNavigationDrawer_XForms_SfNavigationDrawer_ToggleDrawer) method in it to toggle the drawer.
+Set this button as ContentView property of [`SfNavigationDrawer`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNavigationDrawer.XForms.SfNavigationDrawer.html).
+Align the layout of [`ContentView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNavigationDrawer.XForms.SfNavigationDrawer.html#Syncfusion_SfNavigationDrawer_XForms_SfNavigationDrawer_ContentView) properly to get the hamburger icon at top left as shown in following code:

 {% tabs %}